A four-question quiz: on fundamentals of fluid dynamics

 b) As we see before, this pattern is obtained by a viscous-dominated condition (Re<<1), thus increasing instead of decreasing the fluid viscosity value (or reducing its velocity).
 This must be the INCORRECT answer.*

 So, why does the current interpretation of potential flow theory (PFT) lead to a similar pattern to this last one for an ideal ("inviscid"; fully inertial-dominated) flow past a cylinder?
 Perhaps, such a solution is being modeled for low Re conditions?
-If this were true, how is it possible to obtain well-matched results (at least for lift coefficient) for the linear (viscous) region (CL vs alpha; without any boundary layer coupling!) for airfoils, wings and airplanes, which operate in the high Re range?
+If this were true, how is it possible to obtain well-matched results (at least for lift coefficient) for the linear (viscous) region (CL vs alpha; without any boundary layer coupling!) for airfoils, wings, and airplanes, which operate in the high Re range?

-The conclusion is that the current interpretation of the PFT is solving for an extremely high Re (Re→∞) condition with an infinitely thin boundary layer (enforced due to the imposed attached circulation to surface).
-It should be remembered that, physically, such a thickness decreases as the fluid velocity increases; thus, at this point it is in the limit due to Re value!
+The conclusion is that the current interpretation of the PFT is solving for an extremely high Re (Re→∞) condition with an infinitely thin boundary layer (enforced due to the imposed attached circulation to the surface).
+It should be remembered that, physically, such a thickness decreases as the fluid velocity increases; thus, at this point, it is at the limit due to the Re value!
 Of course, this cannot be properly considered an inviscid solution, and thus, drag 'force' is absent due to the lack of flow detachment.
-In potential methods (panel, vortex lattice or lifting line), a true inviscid result can be obtained through a similar approach to that described in [1, 2], which is the base model for precisely obtaining lift, drag and moment coefficients on shell-bodies [3] (open-source codes are available), and could be extended to thick ones.
+In potential methods (panel, vortex lattice, or lifting line), a true inviscid result can be obtained through a similar approach to that described in [1, 2], which is the base model for precisely obtaining lift, drag and moment coefficients on shell-bodies [3] (open-source codes are available), and could be extended to thick ones.

 *Anyone who still thinks that this is the correct answer is inherently assuming that fluid flow separation is an abrupt (discontinuous; going from a turbulent to a laminar flow regime in an instant!) process triggered by an extremely small change in viscosity value, a non-physical behavior, at least from the observed macroscale scenario.